Life As a Remote Sensing Technician

 - Consult with remote sensing scientists, surveyors, cartographers, or engineers to determine project needs.

 - Participate in the planning or development of mapping projects.

-These are the skills Remote Sensing Technicians say are the most useful in their careers:
+Below is a list of the skills most Remote Sensing Technicians say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.